jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

                                              ◻️ name
 ```

-The editor, as the compiler, can know that `u` is of the record `User.t` and can provide autocompletion for the fields in it.
+The editor extensions, as they rely on the information provided by compiler, can know that `u` is a value of the record type `User.t`, and can provide autocompletion for the fields in it.
 Very helpful!

-The advantages of data-first when it comes to editor integration is something that language designers with a vast experience, like Anders Hejlsberg (lead architect of TypeScript), [have explained in the past](https://github.com/Microsoft/TypeScript/issues/15680#issuecomment-307571917).
+The advantages of the data-first approach when it comes to editor integration is something that language designers with a vast experience like Anders Hejlsberg —creator and lead architect of TypeScript— [have pointed out](https://github.com/Microsoft/TypeScript/issues/15680#issuecomment-307571917).

 ### Intuitive design for functions with multiple params